Black Hawk Memorial Spring Lake, Utah

 "Repeat a lie often enough, and it becomes the truth."
 This is how propagandist creates the illusion of truth.
 These histories get passed from generation to generation repeating the same mistakes and/or lies that earlier authors and historians have written, whether intentional or unintentional, still, they never ask the Native people for their side of the story.
 The time has come when Native Americans need to tell their stories and demand they are told accurately.

 Forgotten are the thousands of Native American men, women, and innocent children who bled to death on the battlefields of Bear River, Pleasant Grove, Provo, Manti, or on the shores of Utah Lake.
 Or those who starved to death for want of food, run off their hunting grounds.
-Or those who died from measles and smallpox, or poisoned to death their sources of water contaminated with cyanide and strychnine.
+Or those who died from measles and smallpox, or poisoned to death their sources of water contaminated with cyanide and strychnine, according to historian Will Bagley.
 Or those brutally murdered.
 'Old Bishop', a beloved old Indian, was eviscerated, his stomach cavity filled with rocks and thrown in the river, accused of stealing a shirt off a clothesline.

-We have much to learn from the Native Americans who have occupied Utah's landscape since time and memorial if only we would listen.
-Some Native American concepts and values differ greatly from mainstream culture.
+There is much to learn from the Native Americans who have occupied Utah's landscape since time and memorial if only we would listen.
 The landscapes of Utah are as sacred today as when the Great Spirit created them.
 Burial sites, massacre sites, battlefields such as Battle Creek, Bear River, or Circleville where the cries of the wounded and dying can still be heard following the horrors that took place there.
 And for native peoples of Utah the Timpanogos, Paiute, and Goshute, respect for the dead is as important as respect for the elderly and reverence for life.